kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 left join t_department _ref0 on t_employee.department_id = _ref0.id
 ```

-> We can also create a sequence object by calling `asSequenceWithoutReferences` function to disable the auto joining of reference tables.
+> We can also create a sequence object by calling `asSequenceWithoutReferences` function to disable the auto-joining of reference tables.

 In addition to the for-each loop, we can also use the extension function  `toList` to save all the items from the sequence into a list: